-Primary access to the Project Site will be provided via West Catharpin Road on the north and Post Oak Road (State Route 606) and Chewing Place on the south.
-Site access locations will be improved and maintained to accommodate Spotsylvania County Fire, Rescue, and Emergency Services during both construction and operation of the Project.
-The driveway entrances will be coordinated with Spotsylvania County and the Virginia Department of Transportation (VDOT).
+Primary access to the Project Site will be provided via Post Oak Road (State Route 606).
+Site access will be improved and maintained to accommodate Spotsylvania County Fire, Rescue, and Emergency Services during both construction and operation of the Project.
+The driveway entrance will be coordinated with Spotsylvania County and the Virginia Department of Transportation (VDOT).
 Permanent access roads taken from paved streets shall include a paved apron only if required by VDOT.